The author has worked in conservation and woodland management over many years.

 It is corded, of course, so you will need a long power extender.
 The pay-off is no batteries to charge or gas engine to maintain.

-The rotating head gives you a choice of five positions, so there should never be an issue of not getting the cutting angle you need.
+The rotating head gives you a choice of five positions, so you can always get the cutting angle you need.

 Black & Decker HedgeHog Hedge Trimmer